bocchino/AppleCore/Common/README.md

    ac, e.g., ac/PROGRAM.ac.

-2. At the same level as the ac directory, write a makefile that includes the file Defs from this directory, then defines a variable ACC-DECLS that provides the argument to -decls on the acc command line, then includes Makefile.ac from this directory.
+2. At the same level as the ac directory, write a makefile that includes $(APPLECORE)/Common/Defs, then defines a variable ACC-DECLS that provides the argument to -decls on the acc command line, then includes $(COMMON)/Makefile.ac.

 **Example:** ${APPLECORE}/Programs/Games/Snake